gatsbyjs/gatsby/docs/blog/2019-11-21-sustainable-open-source/index.md

 ###Thriving open-source communities open opportunities

 One of the lessons we&#39;ve learned from recent economic growth is that for most people, their economic future is tied to their country of residence.
-The level of economic development and well-being in one&#39;s country of residence strongly influences one&#39;s baseline standard of living, as well as the ups and downs.
+The level of economic development and well-being in one&#39;s country of residence strongly influences their baseline standard of living, as well as positive or negative changes to it.

 This is also true for developers when choosing a development community—developers with expertise in communities with healthy, growing usage have better economic prospects than developers with expertise in less well-maintained, shrinking communities.
 For example, a React developer in 2016 generally had more career prospects than a Perl developer.